-We believe that music enhances the worship experience.
-Under the leadership of our Music Director, William Peek, we enjoy performed music as well as congregational singing.
+We believe that music is at the very heart of the worship experience.
+Every Sunday we enjoy performed music as well as congregational singing.
 The music we hear and sing varies from week to week.
-On any given Sunday we may hear sacred music, art songs, world music, jazz or broadway tunes.
-We may sing accompanied by piano, guitar, percussion or our historic pipe organ.
+On any given Sunday we may hear sacred and secular music, art songs, world music, gospel, folk, jazz or Broadway tunes.

-The Choir is open to anyone with a pleasing singing voice who is interested in performing great choral music of the past and present, from many sources and traditions.
-The Choir rehearses at 9:00 am every Sunday morning that we perform.
-We hold ten to twelve evening rehearsals each year to prepare for special programs.
+The Choir, of about 25 voices, sings every week from September through June and is open to anyone with a pleasing singing voice who is interested in performing great choral music of the past and present, from many sources and traditions.
+The choir rehearses at 9:00 on Sunday mornings (no regular weeknight rehearsals).
+We hold a few extra evening rehearsals to prepare for our Palm Sunday and Christmas Eve special music services.
 Singing in the choir is a fun and rewarding way to become involved in the church community.
-For more information contact music director William Peek at 718-624-5466.

 For many years it has been the tradition of First Untarian to offer a music service on Palm Sunday.
 This year, The First Unitarian Choir will offer Johann Sebastian Bach’s Cantata 79, Gott, der Herr, ist Sonn’ und Schild (God, the Lord, is our Sun and Shield).
 One of Bach’s most stirring and majestic works, |...|

 The First Unitarian Church in Brooklyn Heights is offering the second concert of the two part series March Musicale Madness: Two Festive Evenings of Song.
 The Brooklyn Unitarian Quartet: soprano Marielle Murphy, mezzo soprano Melissa Paul, tenor K’idar Miller, and baritone Andrew Cook-Feltz will perform on March 28th at |...|